 Collecting the email addresses of your most loyal readers is one of the most important steps to growing your traffic and your blogging income.

 Imagine you’ve just published your new and totally amazing blog post.
 You just know that this is going to go viral.
 Wouldn’t you like a large group of hundreds or even thousands of people that believe in your message to see it right away?

 That is why you need an email list.
 It is free to start one.

-I use MailChimp for my email management system.
+When I first started out I used MailChimp for my email management system.
 It has a lot of good features.
 Best of all, it is free up to 2,000 subscribers and up to 12,000 emails every month.
 No credit card required.

 How much does it cost to get started blogging?